-Lebanese president calls probe into Beirut blast “complex”
+Lebanese president calls probe into Beirut blast ‘complex’

 Bu Aoun said “it is impossible” for him to step down because it would create a power vacuum.
 He also said the moment is not right to hold presidential elections.
 “The political and popular atmosphere can’t take new elections before restoring calm,” he said.
 “They would be emotional and not a true representation of the people.”

-Aoun was elected in 2016, breaking more than 2 years deadlock in which Lebanon remained without a president.
+Aoun was elected in 2016, breaking more than two years deadlock in which Lebanon remained without a president.

+In light of the deal between the Israel and United Arab Emirates, Aoun didn’t rule out that Lebanon may one day make peace with Israel as well once its unresolved issues were solved.

+Asked if Lebanon too would reach a peace deal, he replied: “It depends.”